CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 1. Navigate and explore the report and note the interactivity.
 Now, leave the browser open.

-1. Navigate to VS Code, open `/wwwroot/js/index.js` **(1)** file. **Uncomment (2)** the WRITE MODE embedding in line #59.
+1. Navigate to VS Code, open `/wwwroot/js/index.js` **(1)** file. **Uncomment (2)** the WRITE MODE embedding in line #59 and save the file.

    ![](media/pbi51.jpg)

-1. Save the code CTRL-S in Visual Studio Code; and refresh the web page in browser.
+1. Refresh the web page in browser and scroll down.
 You should see the same Wingtip Sales Analysis Report as a second report below the original report – except – now you have edit/modification capabilities:

-   >**Note:** If you are not able to find and edit the report, please access the same URL in chrome/different web browser.
+   >**Note:** If you are not able to find and edit the report, please access the same URL in different web browser or in InPrivate mode.

    ![](media/pbi10.jpg)